DataBiosphere/terra-scientific-pipelines-service/service/IMPLEMENTATION_NOTES.md

 - will have a default value, if not provided by the user
 - must not be null, if provided
 - must be the correct type, if provided
+Extra inputs that are not defined in the pipeline's input schema are ignored and logged at the WARN level.

 Validation is performed in PipelinesService.createJob(), which calls validateInputs(), which calls both validateRequiredInputs() and validateInputTypes().
 These methods return a list of error messages, if any, which are